-TDOE must support high-quality educational opportunities for the nearly one million students in the state's public schools, such that we can ensure no child is disadvantaged by the current COVID-19 pandemic and that our schools and districts are supported moving into and throughout next year and beyond.
-The pandemic has elevated known gaps, and the state has opted to accelerate a child-centered strategy to address these gaps.
+The Tennessee Department of Education must support high-quality educational opportunities for the nearly one million students in our care, such that we can ensure no child is disadvantaged by the current COVID-19 pandemic and that our schools and districts are supported moving into and throughout next year and beyond.
+Ultimately, we must keep people safe.
+The pandemic has elevated known gaps, and we must accelerate a child-centered strategy to address these gaps.
 During this crisis, several challenges within our field have become apparent.
 In some cases, these are new challenges that we must face together.
 In others, they are challenges that have existed over decades but have been brought to the forefront of the public consciousness and demand to be addressed in ways that may not have been so dire and so clear as we know them to be now.

-When Tennessee first moved to reopen schools, we focused on ensuring that every district and charter school across our state had plans in place to address how the district would continue to provide instruction in light of school closures necessary to prevent the spread of COVID-19.
+When Tennessee first moved to reopen schools, we focused on ensuring that every district and charter school across our state had plans in place to address how the district would continue to provide instruction in light of school closures.
 This included a Reopening Guide to support the strategic thinking and planning of our districts.
 The department also considered the needs of those districts, schools and classrooms that may need or locally choose to be remote.
 In partnership with the State Board of Education, the department developed the requirement to have Continuous Learning Plans (CLPs), which outlined what remote learning would look like for those choosing to implement it.
 The department developed a template that included key areas while allowing for flexibility to address individual student needs and held districts accountable to the Continuous Learning Plan rubric.
 All CLPs were posted on the department's website to increase public transparency in the ways that districts were supporting all students during virtual or remote instruction.
 The Department of Education's interim report for those Continuous Learning Plans is accessible here (with a final report to be completed early this fall).